dorealex/bordershop/info.md

 ## API
 The database of stored wait times is accessible via an API service.
 Currently, this is hosted on the CBSA AWS environment.
+The service could be consumed interally by CBSA, or opened up to other GC orgs, or even the public.
+The API service is essentially the backbone, providing the data for the various visualizations, apps, and dashboards.
 ## Display
 This app, hosted on Heroku (free-tier) is a simple Python Application using Streamlit as a front-end.
 ### User: Management